crysalead/chaos-orm/docs/schemas.md

 Formatters are a handy way to perform casting between different data representations.
 For example when data are loaded from a database, they must be casted first to fit the schema definition, and then, must be casted back into the datasource format to be saved.

 A schema with a connection has three built-in type of formatters:
 - `'cast'`: used to load data into an entity.
-Data can come from the datasource or form manually setted data (e.g. `$entity->created = '2015-07-26'`).
+Data can come from the datasource or from manually setted data (e.g. `$entity->created = '2015-07-26'`).
 - `'datasource'` : used to cast entity's data back to a compatible datasource format.
 - `'array'` : used to export a entity's data into a kind of generic array structure (used by `$entiy->data()`);

 Let's take for example the date type in MySQL.
 In the RDBMS the date are stored as a "Y-m-d H:i:s" string.
 However it's not a really handy structure to deal with.
-It would be interesting To have them casted into `DateTime` instances (which is the actually the default behavior).
+It would be interesting to have it casted into `DateTime` instances (which is the actually the default behavior).

 With Chaos, you can define as many formatters as you need.
 Let's take a concrete example: